irmaktekin/irmaktekin/README.md

 - 🔭 I’m currently working on **railTMS Order and Transport Management System**

-- 🌱 I’m currently learning **Java, Spring Boot, JPA, and Hibernate through the Patika Backend Web Developer Bootcamp**
+- 🌱 I’m currently learning **Java, Spring Boot, JPA, and Hibernate through the Patika Backend Web Developer Bootcamp.

-- 👯 I’m looking to collaborate on Java projects to expand my skills and contribute to impactful software solutions.**
+- 👯 I’m looking to collaborate on Java projects to expand my skills and contribute to impactful software solutions.

 - 📫 How to reach me **irmaktekin97@gmail.com**